driebit/ginger/docs/browser-tests.md

 ### Run locally

-To run the tests on a local Chrome instance, so you can see what is happening:
+To run the tests on your local Chrome instance, so you can see what is happening:

 ```bash
 $ make test-chrome site=yoursite